![]() | Association for Applied Animal Andrology |

 In recognition of their outstanding contributions to Applied Animal Andrology, please click here to download details of the individuals who have been awarded lifetime honorary membership in the AAAA.

-President - Professor John Kastelic Professor Kastelic’s origins were on a cattle farm near Edmonton, Alberta, Canada.
+President/Treasurer - Professor John Kastelic Professor Kastelic’s origins were on a cattle farm near Edmonton, Alberta, Canada.
 He received his DVM from the U. of Saskatchewan (US) in 1982, and spent more than 2 years in private practice and 1 year in a MS program at US before transferring to the U. of Wisconsin-Madison.
 Under the supervision of OJ Ginther, he was involved in early studies on the use of ultrasonography for reproductive imaging and studying the ovaries, uterus and conceptus in cattle.
-He completed my PhD in 1990 and was then recruited by Glenn Coulter (AAAA Founding President) to work at the Lethbridge Research Centre (~200 km/130 miles from Calgary).
+He completed his PhD in 1990 and was then recruited by Glenn Coulter (AAAA Founding President) to work at the Lethbridge Research Centre (~200 km/130 miles from Calgary).
 In 2012, he joined the U. of Calgary, Faculty of Veterinary Medicine where he is Professor of Theriogenology and Head of the Department of Production Animal Health.
 Contact Details: |

-Director - Doctor Laura Abril-Parreño Dr Abril-Parreño is a postdoctoral researcher at the Physiology Department of the Veterinary Faculty of the University of Murcia (Spain).
+Director - Doctor Laura Abril-Parreño Dr. Abril-Parreño is a postdoctoral researcher in the Department of Physiology at the Faculty of Veterinary Medicine, University of Murcia (Spain).
 Her main interests are in sperm biology and the molecular mechanisms regulating the interaction of sperm with the female reproductive tract.
-Currently, her research is focused on the identification of novel molecular biomarkers that can be used in the prediction of bull fertility.
-Dr Abril-Parreño is trained in human andrology and embryology as well as in ancillary egg, embryo and sperm freezing techniques, having worked at a leading Spanish fertility clinic (IVI; 2016) as well as at the Laboratory of Reproductive Medicine, Pilsen, Czech Republic (2016-2017).
-In 2021, she completed her PhD which was focused on sperm transport across the cervix of ewe breeds known to have differences in pregnancy rates following cervical artificial insemination with frozen-thawed semen.
-Through this, she has developed skills in a range of Omics technologies (transcriptomics, glycomics, metabolomics) as well as ultra-performance liquid chromatography (UPLC) and mass spectrometry (MS).
-In addition, Dr Abril-Parreño has been awarded travel grants for young researchers from Santander (Spanish bank; 2015) as well as the ASEBIR (Spanish Association for the Study of Reproductive Biology; 2016) to work on the development of protocols for semen preservation.
-She is a member of the Spanish Association for the study of Reproductive Biology (ASEBIR) and part of the organizing committee of the COST Action ANDRONET (European andrology network– research coordination, education and public awareness).
-Contact Details: |
+In 2021, she earned her PhD from the University of Limerick (Ireland), where her research focused on sperm transport across the cervix in ewe breeds known to exhibit varying pregnancy rates following cervical artificial insemination with frozen-thawed semen.
+Through this work, she developed expertise in a range of Omics technologies—including transcriptomics, glycomics, and metabolomics—as well as in ultra-performance liquid chromatography (UPLC) and mass spectrometry (MS), with applications in reproductive biology.
+Recently, Dr. Abril-Parreño was awarded the prestigious Juan de la Cierva Postdoctoral Fellowship in Spain.
+In addition, she is a member of the Spanish Association for the Study of Reproductive Biology (ASEBIR) and serves on the organizing committees of the COST Action ANDRONET (European Andrology Network – research coordination, education, and public awareness) and the Association for Applied Animal Andrology.
+Contact Details: ORCID ID: 0000-0002-9628-134X |

 Director - Associate Professor Elisa Giaretta Dr Elisa Giaretta obtained her veterinary degree from the University of Bologna in 2011, followed by her PhD (title “ Effect of antioxidant supplementation on pig and horse gamete storage”) under the supervision of Professor Carlo Tamanini.
 She is currently associate professor at the University of Padua in the Department of Comparative Biomedicine and Food Science.
 Her research activity encompasses conservation of gametes and their quality parameters, including effects of natural antioxidants.
 In addition, she studies the energy metabolism and changes associated with capacitation and the acrosome reaction in sperm of different domestic species.
 Concurrent research interests are in farm animal adaptation and stress responses to change, aimed at developing animal health and welfare biomarkers.
 She has received several grants and awards and teaches subjects in both Animal and Veterinary Sciences.
 Contact Details: |